kristinlyndal/data-viz/refugees.md

 Refugee support in my country is a topic that is incredibly important to me.
 I believe we have an obligation to welcome refugees to the United States in an organized manner.

-In 2017, my husband and I were a mentor family to a refugee family from Rwanda through Pittsburgh's [Hello Neighbor](https://helloneighbor.io).
-After that we became founding members of the mentor advisory board.
-I continued to deepen my work for Hello Neighbor this year and joined the board of directors.
+In 2017, my husband and I were a mentor family to a refugee family from Rwanda through Pittsburgh's [Hello Neighbor](https://helloneighbor.io), and I proudly serve on their board of directors.

 ## Refugee Resettlement Data